-Included in cash and cash equivalents of US\$2,483,000 (2019: US\$1,106,000) held in PRC are subject to local exchange control regulations.
-These regulations places restriction on the amount of currency being exported other than through dividends.
+Cash and cash equivalents include an amount of US\$2,326,000 (2021: US\$930,000) held in PRC which is subject to certain local routine procedural requirements on conversion of the RMB into foreign currencies and the remittance of currency out of China.

-Further details of the Group's financial risk management of credit risk and foreign currency risk exposures are set out in Note 39.
+Further details of the Group's financial risk management of credit risk and foreign currency risk exposures are set out in Note 38.